 - 2 oz burrata

 - Make the dressing: Place all dressing ingredients in a small jar.
-Close the lid and shake well to combine.
+Whisk or shake well to combine.

-- Heat a grill pan over medium heat.
+- Heat a grill pan or skillet over medium heat.
 Lightly oil the sourdough bread and grill on both sides until golden and crispy, yet still soft on the inside.
-Let the bread cool enough to handle, then cut into croutons.
-Alternately, you can toast the bread in the oven at 400°F for 5-10 minutes per side.
+Let the bread cool enough to handle, then cut into cubes for croutons.

 - Roughly chop the snap peas and place in a large bowl.
 Add sliced radish, green onions and mint.
 Add the dressing, starting with about half and adding more to taste.
 Toss to coat.

 - Place pea mixture on a serving dish.
-Sprinkle evenly with pieces of burrata and croutons.
+Top with torn pieces of burrata and croutons.